SpiderSeb/my-first-repository/README.md

 ## Project layout

 - The app was bootstrapped with [create-react-app](https://create-react-app.dev/).
-- The api in a simple GraphQL server, with the minumum to have it running.
+- The api is a simple GraphQL server, with the minimum to have it running.

 Have a look in the code to see the missing pieces.